Click a question below to reveal its answer.

 This Act requires anyone desiring to work as a nurse aide in a long-term care facility to pass a state certified nurse aide training program and a state competency evaluation exam.
 Nurse aides must have their names entered on that state’s nurse aide registry to be employed in that state as a nurse aide.
 The primary purpose of the competency exam is to ensure that individuals have the basic knowledge and skills needed to perform the skills required of a nurse aide.

 The skills, knowledge, and abilities needed to perform the job of a nurse aide are the areas covered by the competency evaluation exam.
 The nurse aide job consists of various tasks.
 Each task has been analyzed and evaluated by nurse aides and their supervisors.
-Tasks which nurse aides perform on the job were validated in the state of Illinois in January 2000.
-The validated 200 tasks were grouped in six broad duty areas.
+Tasks which nurse aides perform on the job were validated in the state of Illinois in January 2017.
+The validated 200 tasks were grouped into six broad duty areas.
 The duty areas include:

 - Duty A: Communicating Information – 31 tasks